 The biodiversity lab, which works closely with federal and state agencies on the conservation of nongame freshwater fish species, has been housed for many years in a decades-old Woodfield Drive building that the university now intends to raze to make way for a new performing arts center.

 Much of the work in the Fish Biodiversity Lab focuses on the impact that human activities, such as road and bridge construction, have on nongame fishes in streams and rivers.
 A key area of that research is bioacoustics—investigations of the sounds that fishes and other vertebrates produce and hear.

-The new facility, is will be completed in summer 2018, will feature state-of-the-art wet labs, a soundproof room for the bioacoustics research, a hormone collection and acoustic playback lab, a specimens-processing and –examination lab and an ichthyology teaching lab complete with Auburn University’s substantial teaching collection of fishes; one of the largest in the region.
+The new facility, which is scheduled for completion in summer 2018, will feature state-of-the-art wet labs, a soundproof room for the bioacoustics research, a hormone collection and acoustic playback lab, a specimens-processing and –examination lab and an ichthyology teaching lab complete with Auburn University’s substantial teaching collection of fishes; one of the largest in the region.
 Other elements will include office spaces and a boat storage facility.